Ashutosh5333/MarbleFroontend/README.md

 git clone https://github.com/Ashutosh5333/MarbleFroontend.git
 ```

 For Install node modules commands:

 ```
 npm install
 ```

-Run the following command to download the project:

 Once the setup is complete, navigate to the project folder and start your project with: